mculhane/project-notebook/November 23.md

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+* 1 hour
+   * Critiqued Phil's work
+* 2.5 hours
+   * Team meeting, worked on semantics (and studied Scala quite a bit to keep everything idiomatic)

 ## Post-critique summary

 ## Post-critique reflection